NetLogo/NetLogo/README.md

 This page is for open source developers interested in the source code for NetLogo.

-Other users should visit the [NetLogo home page](http://ccl.northwestern.edu/netlogo/) at Northwestern and the [NetLogo users group](http://groups.yahoo.com/group/netlogo-users/) on Yahoo.
+Other users should visit the [NetLogo home page](http://ccl.northwestern.edu/netlogo/) at Northwestern and the [NetLogo users group](http://groups.google.com/d/forum/netlogo-users) on Google.

 The most recent version of NetLogo can be downloaded [here](https://ccl.northwestern.edu/netlogo/download.shtml).